neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/printing.md

 # Printing

 ## Printing A4-size in the lab

 Printing on the AS2M-PHOTOCOP2 printer needs a personal access code, which you should request at SCI via a [tickets.femto-st.fr](tickets.femto-st.fr).

-When you have a code, please follow the instructions to install the printer on your machine in [this pdf file](../../downloads/install_printer.pdf)
+When you have a code, you can either print directly on the printer (dial your code), or install the printer remotely on your computer (instructions in [this pdf file](../../downloads/install_printer.pdf)).

+## No more paper ?

+There are spare packs of printing paper in the "Archives" room, which you can access with your room key.
+The archive room is located on floor 1 (same floor as Estelle & Isabelle), right-hand side when looking at the double staircase.

 ## Printing posters for conferences